 - The simplest machine on the list.

-- Doesn’t have a start/stop function.
+- It doesn’t have a start/stop function.

 - Manual needle threading.